Azure/missionlz-edge/docs/Usage_Guide.md

 1. Configure the F5 BIG-IP using the appropriate guide ([Partially Scripted](./F5_manual_cfg.md) or [Fully Scripted](./F5_scripted_config.md)) for the deployment scenario
 1. Test remote (RDP) connectivity to the F5 BIG-IP using the `Inbound` public IP of the F5
 1. If the test in the previouis step is successful, disassociate the public IP attached to the Windows 2019 management VM NIC and delete the public IP resource

+## **Workload Deployment**

+Once the MLZ-Edge instance is deployed and functional as outlined in the [Deployment Process](#deployment-process) section, `N` number of Tier 3 deployments can be performed to integrate workloads with the MLZ-Edge instance.
+Refer to the [Tier 3 Workload Deployment Guide](./Tier3_Workload_deployment.md) for details on deploying workloads.